storygrapher/storygrapher.github.io/content/post/blue-genies/index.md

 ---
 title: 'Big Fish and Blue Genies'
 subtitle: I knew it was my last day, that I\'d be gone forever.
 I remembered that I was wearing all- whites, as a proper dead man should be.
+summary: I knew it was my last day, that I\'d be gone forever.
+I remembered that I was wearing all- whites, as a proper dead man should be.

 authors:
 - admin